k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

   </tr>
   </table>

 - **LU_PARAMS** — parameters table.
-It must be added to each LU schema even when it is not required for defining parameters in the LU.
+This table must be added to each LU schema even when it is not required for defining parameters in the LU.
 The LU_PARAM table holds only the ENTITY_ID and SOURCE_ENVIRONMENT fields.

   Click for more information about [TDM parameters handling](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md).